phongnguyend/EntityFrameworkCore.SqlServer.SimpleBulks/README.md

     new [] { "Column1", "Column2", "Column3" },
     new [] { "Id1", "Id2", "Column1", "Column2", "Column3" });
 ```
-### Using Builder Approach in case you need to mix both Dynamic & Lambda Expression:
+### Using Builder Approach in case you need to mix both Dynamic & Lambda Expression
 ```c#
 new BulkInsertBuilder<Row>(dbct.GetSqlConnection())
 	.WithData(rows)